u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 Please note that this document is not intended as a complete system description.
 It is intended to be an overview and for details the header files must be used.

 There are two levels of the API, one C++ API and one lower level C API.
 It is highly recommended to use the C++ interface as this is the intended way ARM mbed should be used.
-The C API is only provided to be able to support the mbed C++ classes and might be used until such classes exist.
+The C API is provided to be able to support the mbed C++ classes and might be used by the application until such classes exist.
 Currently there is support for the Wi-Fi station via the OdinWiFiInterface class.

 If the C API is used please note that this interface is subject to change and it is highly recommended to migrate to the C++ API once it is available.
 The C API is considered as experimental.